 - Being recognized for doing a good job.

 Positive reinforcement motivates people, so reward those who get it right with the proper credit.
-Highlight their achievements with a success story detailing their actions.
+Highlight their brand compliance achievements with a success story detailing their actions.
 This will make them feel appreciated and valued, and it can serve as a blueprint for others to follow.

 “Establish a compliance team that regularly checks to make sure things are done the way they’re supposed to be done,” says Nate Masterson, marketing manager for Maple Holistics, a health and beauty franchise headquartered in Farmingdale, NJ.
 “When branches are failing to meet standards, implement a plan of action to get them back on track.”